tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 In short, vibe is how you find a good client/consultant fit.

 Building vibes is a different kind of work from specializing.
-You’re not just demonstrating expertise and competence but compatibility.
+You’re not just demonstrating expertise and competence but ***compatibility***.

-In optimism as an operating system we explore the human side of consulting and the common trap of the negative consultant.
+In [optimism as an operating system](https://tomcritchlow.com/2019/11/19/optimism-operating-system/) we explore the human side of consulting and the common trap of the negative consultant.
 As you think about exposing your vibe you need to think carefully about how to develop opinions that have a point of view without positioning yourself with the wrong kind of destabilizing energy.

 So we’ve covered why specializing can be the wrong move, explored why having a point of view is useful for generating senior, ambiguous consulting work and why publishing and writing in public is the way to create a vibe that a client can trust and be compatible with.